top of page

 Need-based financial aid is typically determined by one of two forms, the Free Application for Federal Student Aid (FAFSA) or the CSS Profile.
 Schools that tend to provide a lot of their own money for need-based aid use the CSS Profile, but most just use the FAFSA.

+Students should look at predicted salaries post-graduation as well as their college cost.
 Check “Career Prospects” under this link to see if the likely salary for your intended profession seems to be enough that you could afford to repay loans: Home: Occupational Outlook Handbook: U.S. Bureau of Labor Statistics (bls.gov).

 See my blog post on the proposed new student loan repayment plan: Reduced Student Loan Payments: The New Federal Repayment Plan (educ8fit.com).